shijistar/enum-plus/README.md

   items: { value: 3 }, // Naming conflict
 } as const);

-Week.items; // 3, enum item has higher priority and will override items Week[ITEMS]; // ITEMS is an alias Symbol
+Week.items; // 3, enum member has higher priority and will override items Week[ITEMS]; // ITEMS is an alias Symbol
 // [
 //  { value: 1, key: 'foo', label: 'foo' },